openSUSE/news-o-o/_posts/2007-09-28-people-of-opensuse-carlos-goncalves.markdown

 #### Please introduce yourself!

-My name is Carlos GonÃ§alves and I was born on March 22, 1989 (18 years old, at the moment) in Caldas da Rainha, Portugal.
+My name is Carlos Gonçalves and I was born on March 22, 1989 (18 years old, at the moment) in Caldas da Rainha, Portugal.
 I'm currently at the University of Aveiro as a Computers and Telematics Engineering student.
 I'm a lonely guy, no girlfriend ;-(